gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 ## Timeline

-I worked on YOYOZO from September 5th to 27th (23 days) and submitted it to Catalog on 21st.
-The final week of the stretch was polishing.
+I worked on YOYOZO from September 5th to 27th, submitting it to Catalog part way on 21st and polishing it for the final week.
 After the game was approved I did added online score boards one evening just prior to launch.
 It was in review/queue longer than it was in development, by far!

 - 2023-09-05 — [initial prototype](https://twitter.com/gingerbeardman/status/1699108587732119834)
 - 2023-09-07 — [playable prototype](https://twitter.com/gingerbeardman/status/1699784106505290093) (3 days)